Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Meridian Hill Park

-Tucked away between 16th and 15th Streets just a few blocks from popular spot Adams Morgan, this park is a favorite local spot to catch some mid day air, not to mention the impromptu yoga classes and drum circles that pop up during the summer.
-Its south side also provides a stunning view of the city from a balcony-like plateau.
+Tucked away between 16th and 15th Streets just a few blocks from the popular spot Adams Morgan, this park is a favorite local spot to catch some mid-day air, not to mention the impromptu yoga classes and drum circles that pop up during the summer.
+Its south side also provides a stunning view of the city from a balcony-like plateau, especially during civil twilight when the soft, early light enhances the skyline.

 Stand next to the Joan of Arc memorial, and the city will spread out like a map through the park’s greenery.